-The Gaborski NanoBio Device Lab is part of the new Microfluidics Group @ RIT.
-We conduct applied research at the interface of nanomaterials, biology and imaging.
+The Gaborski NanoBio Device Lab conducts applied research at the interface of nanomaterials and cell biology.
 We predominantly work on biomedically inspired projects in three core areas.